 Installing OpenCV does not cause any problems and the speed of this library is due to the fact that, unlike many other solutions, OpenCV uses the cascade method to check the classifiers, instead of going the classic path from the upper left corner of the image to the moment when the face will be detected.
 Due to this cascade method, the face detection algorithm is faster than in other libraries.

-The essence of the cascade face detection is that for each individual block of the image, OpenCV performs a quick and small test.
+The essence of the cascade face detection using machine learning is that for each individual block of the image, OpenCV performs a quick and small test.
 If the test is successful, a more detailed test is started, and so on, until the face is detected.
 One way or another, the library will need about 50 cascade tests to detect the face, but this is still faster.
 This is why OpenCV is faster and requires less RAM from the computer, and why this library is probably one of the best face detection algorithms.
 Some developers claim that they can write a face recognition algorithm in OpenCV and fit it into 25 lines of code.

 In general, be it OpenCV or another library, Python certainly has the greatest potential for creating the best algorithms for face recognition tasks.